karllhughes/personal-blog-5/_posts/2023-06-30-ai-content-marketing.md

 Finally, advancements in audio and video technology will continue to lessen the workload for creators.
 Tools like Descript are making audio and video editing much less tedious, and while they're not a replacement for highly-skilled audio editors, they allow less experienced SMEs to do a first pass quickly.

 ## SEO Will Change, Not Disappear
-The development of AI writing tools *does not* spell the end of Search Engine Optimization (SEO), but it will certainly change if search engines move to chat-style interfaces.
+The development of AI writing tools *does not* spell the end of Search Engine Optimization (SEO), but it will certainly change if users continue to adopt chat-style interfaces.
 We'll see search engines adopt increasingly customized results for each searcher, and combining multiple sources to offer even better results.

 The kicker is that AI and search engines both need high-quality, original source material to "learn" from.
 So, they'll have to find ways to reward the best creators.
-I have a feeling, the algorithms to detect unoriginal or AI-generated content will get better and reward deep subject matter expertise over content volume.
+I have a feeling, the algorithms to detect unoriginal or AI-generated content will get better and reward deep subject matter expertise over content volume alone.

+*2025 Update: looks like [AEO or GEO are the new terms for optimizing for LLMs](https://draft.dev/learn/aeo-geo-for-dev-tools), but as I pointed out here in 2023, SEO isn't dead, it's just evolved.*

 ## There Will Be a Premium on the Most Original Content
-Finally, a premium will be placed on the most original content.
+Finally, a premium will be placed on original concepts and distribution.

-AI is great for assisting content creators, but it still needs good source material to work.
+AI is great for assisting content creators, but it still needs good source material and distribution channels to work.

 Unlike humans, AI doesn't "discover" or "invent" or have "personal experience."
 Content based on real-world experience and human research will become increasingly valuable.
 Case studies, data, and observations gleaned from deep technical knowledge will become the bedrock of original content, creating a crucial differentiating factor in a sea of AI-generated material.

 What do you think?
-Let me hear your predictions on [Twitter](https://twitter.com/karllhughes).
+Let me hear your predictions on [Linkedin](https://www.linkedin.com/in/karllhughes/).